kubevela/catalog/experimental/addons/opentelemetry-operator/README.md

 ### Instrumentation

-The OpenTelemetry Operator supports injecting and configuring auto-instrumentation libraries for .NET, Java, NodeJS and Python services.
+The OpenTelemetry Operator supports injecting and configuring auto-instrumentation libraries for `.NET`, `Java`, `NodeJS` and `Python` services.

 **Configure Autoinstrumentation**